What is breast magnetic resonance imaging (MRI)?

-- For high-risk patients getting both mammography and breast MRI every year for screening, your health care provider may stagger the tests so you get one test every 6 months.
+If you’re at high risk of breast cancer and getting a mammogram and breast MRI every year for screening, your health care provider may stagger the tests, so you get one test every 6 months.

 Insurance coverage of breast MRI varies.
-Check with your insurance company before getting breast MRI for screening to see if it’s covered.
+You may want to check with your insurance company before getting breast MRI for screening to see if it’s covered.

 Women with a personal history of breast cancer

-Mammography plus breast MRI is under study for screening for women with a personal history of breast cancer.
+Mammography plus breast MRI is under study for screening for new breast cancers in women with a personal history of breast cancer.

 One study found mammography plus breast MRI may also help find new cancers in the treated breast (in women who had lumpectomy) .

-However, it’s still not clear whether or not breast MRI offers a screening benefit to women who have had breast cancer.
+However, it’s still not clear whether or not screening with breast MRI offers a benefit to women who’ve had breast cancer.
+It’s also not clear whether any potential benefits outweigh the risks.
 So, it’s not routinely recommended.

 Women with dense breast tissue

-Breast MRI plus mammography may find a few more breast cancers than mammography alone [10,78].
-However, adding breast MRI increases false positive results and it’s unclear whether it improves breast cancer outcomes [10,78].
+In women with dense breasts, breast MRI plus mammography may find a few more breast cancers than mammography alone [10,90,156].
+However, adding breast MRI increases false positive results and it’s unclear whether it improves breast cancer outcomes [10,90].

 Learn more about breast density on a mammogram.